home-assistant/developers.home-assistant/blog/2022-04-28-serviceinfo-model-improvements.md

 This applies to the `DhcpServiceInfo`, `MqttServiceInfo`, `SsdpServiceInfo`, `UsbServiceInfo`, and `ZeroconfServiceInfo` instances.

-Custom integrations are required to migrate to the new dataclass properties.
+Custom integrations are required to migrate to use the new dataclass properties.